mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 = Modern Hardware Design

-Throughout this thesis, we discuss relations between abstract representations of circuits and their actual implementation as transistors and wires.
+Throughout this thesis, we discuss relations between abstract representations of circuits and their implementation as transistors and wires.

 == Register-Transfer Level and Hardware Description Languages